What is the Tungsten Project?

 Tungsten is the codename for the umbrella project to make changes to Apache Spark’s execution engine that focuses on substantially improving the efficiency of memory and CPU for Spark applications, to push performance closer to the limits of modern hardware.
-This effort includes the following initiatives:

 - Memory Management and Binary Processing: leveraging application semantics to manage memory explicitly and eliminate the overhead of JVM object model and garbage collection

 - Cache-aware computation: algorithms and data structures to exploit memory hierarchy

 - Code generation: using code generation to exploit modern compilers and CPUs

 - No virtual function dispatches: this reduces multiple CPU calls which can have a profound impact on performance when dispatching billions of times.